FSH is crucial in maintaining the normal function of the male and female reproductive systems.

 PREPARATION: No fasting or other special preparation is needed for this test.
 However, there are many factors that can affect the outcome of this test, so please read the following carefully:

-Taking birth control pills or hormone supplements that contain testosterone, estrogen, or progesterone can affect the results of the Follicle Stimulating Hormone (FSH) test, and you should ask your treating physician whether and/or when you should stop taking this medicine prior to performing this test.
+Taking birth control pills that contain testosterone, estrogen, or progesterone can affect the results of this test.
+This test may also be adversely affected by other prescription medicines (including cimetidine, clomiphene, digitalis, and levodopa), as well as some over-the-counter medicines, herbs, and natural substances.
+So if you might be taking any of these medications or supplements you should ask your treating physician whether and/or when you should stop them prior to performing this test.

-The FSH test result may also be affected by some medications including cimetidine, clomiphene, digitalis, and levodopa.
-The radioactive substances used in nuclear imaging tests can also interfere with FSH levels, so you should speak with your doctor before having this test if you have had a recent thyroid scan, bone scan, or other study that used a radioactive dye.
+The radioactive substances used in nuclear imaging tests can also interfere with FSH levels, so you should also speak with your doctor before having this test if you have had a recent thyroid scan, bone scan, or other study that used a radioactive dye.

 What does this test do?